 The 2014 Girard-Perregaux Dual Time, which is delivered in a rose gold body with a choice of two dials in vintage ‘Off-White’ (ref.
 49544-52-131-BBB0) and more modern ‘Anthracite Gray’ (ref.
-49544-52-231-BB60) colors, offers that killer combination of great, well-designed exterior and reliable, time-proven automatic movement that only brands of this caliber can achieve.
+49544-52-231-BB60) colors, offers that killer combination of great, well-designed exterior and a reliable, time-proven automatic movement that only brands of this caliber can achieve.
 Although the complication itself is not rare (and I am putting it mildly), and its realization is not terribly innovative, the final product still makes a strong impression.

 There are hundreds, if not thousands of luxury timekeepers that offer that simple, yet useful complication that makes the life of a frequent traveler a tad easier.
-Thanks to ETA and its many competitors both from Europe and Japan, you only need to buy a mechanical base movement, slap a GMT add-on module atop of it, put inside a nice body, and off you go.
+Thanks to ETA and its many competitors both from Europe and Japan, you only need to buy a mechanical base movement, slap a GMT add-on module atop it, put it inside a nice body, and off you go.

 However, it is the brands like Girard-Perregaux that can make these highly utilitarian models truly shine: as many independents and daring startups learned the hard way, making a nice body with a mass-produced mechanism ticking inside it is just not enough.